-The topics covered on this blog relate to my personal experience and interest, including, but not limited to writing.
-The Blog is a part of my domain: http://www.creativeoptions.com which focuses on writing and small business.
-It strives to provide resources to serve professionals interested in these areas.
-It also offers examples of work I and others have done in the past.
-You'll find links to those areas at the top of this this page.
+The topics covered on this blog relate to my personal experience and interests, including, but not limited to writing, art and music.
+I strive to provide resources to serve professionals interested in these areas.
+I also offer examples of my past and present work in the Archives.
+I hope that these examples will inspire my readers.
+Feedback and critiques are always welcome.

 Now, through the marvels of technology and these blogs, we can come together to share and compare.
 We can enrich our own and each other’s understanding of the world we deal with today.
 I welcome your comments and observations.